-Currently, my research focuses on platooning, meaning several vehicles following each other while keeping only a few meter distance between each other at highway speed.
 Platooning tackles safety and congestion problems of modern traffic by cooperatively coordinating vehicles among each other.
-Platooning involves control theory, dynamics of vehicles, different aspects of communication and traffic engineering.
+It involves control theory, dynamics of vehicles, different aspects of communication, and traffic engineering.

-My research is focused on platooning in urban and sub-urban areas.
-Platooning in such cases is much more dynamic and flexible compared to platooning on freeways since urban areas have varying speed limits, single carriageway, intersections, traffic lights and even more distinctive features.
-First results already show the benefit for platooning at urban traffic lights with static traffic light scheduling.
+My research is focused on cooperative mobile systems in urban and suburban areas.
+Platooning in such cases is much more dynamic and flexible compared to platooning on freeways since urban areas have varying speed limits, single carriageway, intersections, traffic lights, and even more distinctive features.
+First results already show the benefit of platooning at urban traffic lights with static traffic light scheduling.

 - Urban Platooning